 - 15. Precautions shall be taken by the permittee and its personnel to ensure that no person shall ignite, cause to be ignited, permit to be ignited, or maintain any open fire in such a manner as to cause the Department's rules and regulations applicable to open burning to be violated. - 16.
-At no time shall emissions of Volatile Organic Compounds (VOC) from all emission sources located at the facility exceed 95 tons in any consecutive 12-month period.
-TPRI will demonstrate compliance based on the premise that all VOCs purchased will be emitted. - 17.
 In accordance with ADEM Admin.
 Code. r.
 335-3-4-.01(1), any source of particulate emissions shall not discharge more than one 6-minute average opacity greater than 20% in any 60-minute period.
 At no time shall any source discharge a 6-minute average opacity of particulate emissions greater than 40%.
-Opacity shall be determined by 40 CFR Part 60, Appendix A, Method 9. - 18.
-If the emissions of VOCs exceed the limits in proviso 16 the Air Division shall be notified in writing within 10 days of the exceedance. - 19.
-Accurate and understandable records, which record at least the last two years of data, will be maintained in a permanent form suitable for inspection and be available immediately upon request.
-These records shall contain the following information: - (a) The weight of the heptane purchased
+Opacity shall be determined by 40 CFR Part 60, Appendix A, Method 9. - 17.
+Should this facility, at any time, exceed the limits for NOx, the permittee shall notify the Air Division within two (2) working days of determining that the exceedance occurred. - 18.
+The permittee shall not use as a defense in an enforcement action that maintaining compliance with conditions of this permit would have required halting or reducing the permitted activity. - 19.
+The issuance of this permit does not convey any property rights of any sort, or any exclusive privilege.